NoriSte/ui-testing-best-practices/sections/advanced/combinatorial-testing.md

 ![](../../assets/images/combinatorial-testing/nasa-switches.PNG)

 You do not need to test all 2^34.
 Modeling with CT you can make a calculated decision, depending on risk

-* 14tests : failures from 2-way interactions between switches - will find 60-99% of all possible failures depending on product
-* 33tests : failures from 3-way interactions between switches - will find 90-99% of all possible failures depending on product
-* 85 tests : failures from 4-way interactions between switches - will find 95-99% of all possible failures depending on product
-* 220 tests: failures from 5-way interactions between switches - will find above 99% of all possible failures
-* 538 tests: failures from 6-way interactions between switches - will find 100% of all possible failures

 ```
 Model NASAswitches